Fast Scrambling in the Hyperbolic Ising Model: OTOCs at Finite Temperature

-After the desired thermal state is obtained, it is then time evolved while measuring $O=1- \Tilde{F_{ij}}(t)$ at each time-step.
-In Fig.~\ref{fig:lyap} we show our results for the OTOCs at $l_{\rm max}=4.0$ at inverse temperatures ranging from $\beta=[0.5,...6.0]$.
-To extract the Lyapunov exponent,s we fit $\log(\frac{dO}{dt})$ to $f(x)=at+b$; this approach yields better fits with better $R^2$ results compared to exponential fits of the original function.
+$W_i$, and $V_j$ are $\sigma_{\frac{N+1}{2}}^z$ and $\sigma_1^z$ respectively.
+We obtain the finite temperature states that go into this calculation by purification techniques\cite{PhysRevB.72.220401,PRXQuantum.2.040331,feiguin2005finite} developed for Matrix Product States (MPS)~\cite{white2004real,PhysRevB.48.10345,RevModPhys.77.259,PhysRevLett.91.147902,verstraete2004matrix,PhysRevLett.93.040502}.~\footnote{For tensor network simulations we used the ITensor Library~\cite{Fishman:2020gel}; details of our simulation procedure can be found in Appendix.~\ref{appx:thermal_state_prep}.} After the desired thermal state is obtained, it is then time evolved while measuring $O=1- \Tilde{F}_{ij}(t)$ at each time-step.
+We begin our OTOC studies by choosing model parameters the same as preliminary results obtained from analyzing scrambling time behavior as a function of the system size as shown in Fig.~\ref{fig:otoc_inf}, i.e. $J/h=1.0$, and $m=0.05$ In Fig.~\ref{fig:lyap} (a) we show our results for the OTOCs at $\ell_{\rm max}=4.0$ at inverse temperatures ranging from $\beta=[0.5,...6.0]$.
+To extract the Lyapunov exponents, we fit $\log(\frac{dO}{dt})$ to $f(x)=at+b$; this approach yields better fits with better $R^2$ results compared to exponential fits of the original function~\cite{shen_out--time-order_2017}.

-Our results presented in Fig.~\ref{fig:lyap} (a) confirm the expected exponential rise of the OTOCs with the two dashed lines indicating the fitting range.
+Our results presented in Fig.~\ref{fig:lyap} (a) identifies a regime consistent with the expected exponential rise of the OTOCs with the two dashed lines indicating the fitting range which is short-lived due to finite system sizes.
 This range is chosen such that for all the values of $\beta$, the linear fits result in a $R^2\ge0.96$.

 Fig.~\ref{fig:lyap} (b) shows the decay of the $\lambda_\beta$ as $a/\beta$ where $a$ is some constant.
-Most importantly, we clearly see that as the background curvature is increased, the Lyapunov exponents start saturating the Maldacena-Shenker-Stanford (MSS) bound on chaos, which is the most famous criterion for fast scrambling.

-Although our results show agreement with the MSS bound, we note that this result is highly dependent on choosing the right fitting window.
-The dependence of $1/\beta$ is less sensitive in changes to this window,w but the coefficient of the fit is and thus can affect the temperature range where the MSS bound is satisfied.
-We also note that due to the Trotterized evolution used in both obtaining the thermal state and the time-evolved states, we are limited to moderate values of $\beta$ that can be simulated reliably due to the accumulation of Trotter errors.

-Nevertheless, combining the $1/\beta$ decay of the Lyapunov exponents with the fact that we get a logarithmic lightcone for the same sets of parameters provides compelling evidence of fast scrambling.

-\textit{Krylov Observables}--- Now we switch gears and discuss our observables obtained using Krylov subspace methods.
-The main advantage of these observables is that they do not require a delicate fitting scheme like OTOCs do to diagnose chaos.
+We observe a behavior consistent with the Maldacena-Shenker-Stanford (MSS) bound on chaos (often considered as a criterion for fast scrambling) for Lyapunov exponents for small temperatures as the background curvature is increased ($a \to 2\pi$).
+However, the saturation constant $a$ which is obtained from fitting the data, is highly sensitive to the range of OTOC data chosen to fit an exponential function.